A lot of businesses are starting to take their content marketing campaigns seriously.

 Once again, you can see that there are some relevant content ideas here.

-You don’t have to use Buzzsumo when it comes to content ideation.
+You don’t have to use Buzzsumo when it comes to finding ideas for your editorial calendar.

 You can also take a look at what your competitors are doing,and then create something better than what they have.

-A quick way to do this is to search Google, using keywords similar to those above, then see what results come up.
+A quick way to do this is to search Google, using keywords similar to those above, then see what results come up on the search engines.

 You could then take some of the top forms of content and assess how you can make them better.